Oumllack/Reservoir-Simulation-Proxy-Model/README.md

    - Bottomhole pressure predictions show the highest errors
    - Water cut predictions show the lowest MAE values
    - Oil rate predictions show moderate performance

+## Contact
+For questions and collaboration opportunities, please contact the development team.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.
 4. **Error Patterns**
    - Consistent error patterns across all models
    - Higher errors in pressure predictions